Election splits Congress, GOP bolstered as Democrats falter

 Election splits Congress, GOP bolstered as Democrats falterNew

-WASHINGTON (AP) — The election scrambled seats in the House and Senate but ultimately left Congress much like it began, deeply split.
-Voters resisted big changes despite the heated race at the top of the ticket for the White House.
-It’s an outcome that dampens Democratic demands for a bold new agenda, emboldens Republicans and almost ensures partisan gridlock regardless of who wins the presidency.
-Or perhaps, as some say, it provides a rare opening for across-the-aisle cooperation.
-Speaker Nancy Pelosi was on track to keep control of the House, but saw her Democratic majority shrinking and her leadership called into question.
-Republicans’ control of the Senate tilted their way as GOP senators fended off energized challengers, though a few races remained undecided Wednesday.
+WASHINGTON (AP) — Congressional elections have scrambled seats in the House and Senate but ultimately leave Capitol Hill much as it already is — deeply split.
+Voters resisted big changes despite the heated race for the White House.
+The outcome dampens Democratic demands for a bold new agenda, emboldens Republicans and almost ensures partisan gridlock regardless of who wins the presidency.
+Speaker Nancy Pelosi is on track to keep control of the House, but she saw her Democratic majority shrinking and her leadership called into question.
+Republicans appear likely to maintain control of the Senate after fending off an onslaught of energized challengers, though a few races remain undecided.